How to Measure for a Suit

 Not as important as chest and waist measurements as generally sleeve lengths are made in line with these however everyone is different and there may be occasions where you need to check this.
 To do this keep your arm relaxed by your side and measure from the shoulder seam of the top you are wearing all the way down to where you would prefer the sleeve to end.
 We recommend having your sleeve run to just above the top of your wrist bone, leaving enough space for about half an inch of your shirt to poke out.

-If you would like to know accurate measurements of all of our suit sizes you can view our complete size guide here.
+If you would like to know accurate measurements of all of our suit sizes you can view our complete suit size guide.

 If you require a little extra help just email our team on [email protected] who will be happy to assist you in finding the perfect size.